What Happens If You’re Sued for More Than Insurance Covers?

 Settle if Possible

-A victim might try to settle their claim to avoid court and obtain a more predictable outcome.
+Victims might try settling their claim to avoid court and obtain a more predictable outcome.
 Ask your insurance company if the victim has made a demand and for how much.
 If you want to settle, make sure to let your insurance company know.
 This course of action is especially beneficial if it’s within your policy limit, as your provider will have to cover the full amount.

 Prepare for a Personal Lawsuit